It is better to know nothing than to know what ain’t so. – Josh Billings

 The problem occurs when a BI end-user draws a conclusion that is based on that isolated data cluster.
 Suppose a sales manager using a BI tool highlights a cluster of data points, all with a noticeably low gross margin compared to the other monthly sales.
 The sales manager then sees that those ten data points – all sales with low gross margins – are all deals closed by Joe Bloggs.

-Is Joe Bloggs giving away lavish pricing concessions to customers?
-Well, if the sales manager can’t stand Joe Bloggs, has poor managerial, interpersonal, analytical skills, or all of the above, this data cluster may be all the “proof” (s)he needs to “have a word” with Joe, or subvert Joe’s efforts by grousing over his lousy dealmaking skills with others in the hall…you get the picture.
+Is Joe Bloggs giving away pricing concessions to customers?
+Well, if the sales manager has poor analytical, managerial and/or interpersonal skills, or even just doesn’t like Joe, this data cluster may be all the “proof” (s)he needs to “have a word” with Joe, subvert Joe’s efforts by grousing over his lousy dealmaking skills with others in the hall… you get the picture.
 Again quoting David McRaney, “You commit the Texas Sharpshooter Fallacy when you need a pattern to provide meaning, to console you, to lay blame.”

 Of course, the sales manager does not have “proof” Joe Bloggs is “giving away margin” any more than that cluster of bullet holes is “proof” the cowboy is a sharpshooter.
 What the sales manager does have is a hypothesis – defined succinctly by Wikipedia as “a proposed (repeat, proposed) explanation for an observable phenomenon.”
 That data cluster of low margin sales should be the beginning of the sales manager’s line of inquiry, not the conclusion.